 Nucleotide bases are translated into 20 different amino acids

 RNA molecules only contain four different types of nitrogenous bases but there are 20 different amino acids that are used to build proteins.
-In order to turn four into 20, a combination of three nitrogenous bases provide the information for one amino acid.
+In order to turn four into 20, a combination of three nitrogenous bases provides the information for one amino acid.

-Each three base ‘word’ is called a ‘codon’ and the series of codons holds the information for the production of the polypeptide chain.
+Each three-base ‘word’ is called a ‘codon’ and the series of codons holds the information for the production of the polypeptide chain.
 There are a total of 64 different codons and more than one codon translates into each amino acid.

 A strand of mRNA obviously has multiple codons which provide the information for multiple amino acids.
 A tRNA molecule reads along one codon of the mRNA strand and collects the necessary amino acid from the cytoplasm.

-The tRNA returns to the ribosome with the amino acid, binds to the complementary bases of the mRNA codon and the amino acid is added to the end of polypeptide chain as the RNA molecules move through the ribosome.
+The tRNA returns to the ribosome with the amino acid, binds to the complementary bases of the mRNA codon, and the amino acid is added to the end of polypeptide chain as the RNA molecules move through the ribosome.

 There is a different tRNA molecule for each of the different codons of the mRNA strand.
 Each tRNA molecule contains three nitrogenous bases that are complementary to the three bases of a codon on the mRNA strand.